juju4/ansible-pandora/README.md

 ## Troubleshooting & Known issues

+* No identified logs files.
+* Analyzed files and previews are stored in `/var/_pandora/pandora/tasks/`.
+* Extensions considered as malicious by default are defined in pandora/workers/blocklists.py.
+This is independent of clean return by hashlookup. (example: dropzone.min.js)

 * pandora not starting after install, automatically or manually
 ```
 _pandora@test:~/pandora$ /usr/local/share/poetry/bin/poetry run update --yes